Translation:I want my daughters to drink more water.

 Because we are learning the use of the subjunctive in this unit.
 This changes the ending on the verb 'comer' from an '-er' ending to an '-ar' ending: 'beban'.

 It is a conjunction (meaning "that"), introducing the subordinate clause "(que) mis hijas beban más agua" and meaning , literally, "I want ==> that my daughters drink more water."

-Of course, the English verb, "want" is not one that's followed by "that", so you have the more natural translation using an infinitive, "I want my daughters to drink more water."
+Arguably, because years of alternate usage have suppressed it, the English verb, "want" is not one that's normally followed by "that", so you have the more natural translation using an infinitive, "I want my daughters to drink more water."